 4. Suppressing your emotions

-By suppressing your emotions, you cause a backlog inside you.
-Besides reacting to particular triggers, this can also cause you to unleash all of the pent-up frustration and emotional burden on your partner, during an argument about an entirely different topic.
+Suppressing your emotions can create a backlog of thoughts and feelings inside you.
+Besides reacting to particular triggers, this can also cause you to unleash all of the pent-up frustration and emotional burden on your partner during an argument about an entirely different topic.

-This is harmful not just for you but can cause emotional flooding that may damage your relationship, as well as your peace of mind.
+This is harmful not just to you but also your relationship.
 “It was like I was stuck in a cycle, swallowing my anger through the day and letting it all out when I spoke to my husband at the end of the day,” recalls Danielle.
+The emotional flooding symptoms, as a result, keep getting worse.

 5. Flooding as a tool

 People who are not in tune with their emotions may also resort to flooding as a tool, often without recognizing it.
-This display of flooding psychology comes into play especially in the case of people who in their growing up years were not given the tools to work through their emotions and were often left to self-soothe by their primary caregivers or parents.
+This display of flooding comes into play, especially in the case of people who in their growing-up years were not given the tools to work through their emotions and were often left to self-soothe by their primary caregivers or parents.
+As we said, the emotional flooding psychology is complicated.

 How To Deal With Emotional Flooding In Relationships